-If you activate or deactivate the all-wheel drive in a vehicle with this option, $\mathsf{ESP}^{\circledast}$ will be deactivated for the duration of the activation/deactivation process.
+If you activate or deactivate the all-wheel drive in a vehicle with this option, ESP^{\circledast} will be deactivated for the duration of the activation/deactivation process.

-If ESP[®] is malfunctioning or deactivated, the \fbox warning lamp lights up while the engine is running and the engine output may be reduced (\rightarrow page 25).
+If ESP[®] is malfunctioning or deactivated, the warning lamp lights up while the engine is running and the engine output may be reduced (\rightarrow page 26).

-Only use wheels with the recommended tire sizes.
+(i) Only use wheels with the recommended tire size.
 Only then will ESP[®] function properly.